vpenso/vm-tools/docs/workflow.md

 ## Login

-Login to a virtual machine using `ssh`:
+Login to a virtual machine using `ssh` with following commands:

 ```bash
 # shorthand